HeloisaRF/HeloisaRF/README.md

 > "I have no special talent, I am only passionately curious" — Albert Einstein

+# 📕 Skills
+<p> As I still don't work in technology department yet,  I enjoy doing and practing projects that I learn about in college, futhermore, I like searching or trying to build creatives and helpfull projects.
+On top of that, web development is my favorite technology field, therefore, my goal is improve my own websites with new layouts and functions, so then I can create great websites/apps and be able to help or inspire somebody with it.  </p>

  # 💻 Tech Stack
 <!-- ![C#](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white) -->
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)